Mumuksia/tarabut-demo/README.md

 	docker exec -it mysql_container_name bash

 	mysql -uroot -p < init.sql.  #with "password"

+Wait for the containers to start, usually it takes a minute for mysql first time.
+Sequential runs will reuse the database created at first run.

 ## accessing endpoints
 The services are mapped to 443 (retriever) and 8443 (updater) ports.